nrapstine-usgs/hpc-101-webinar/modules.md

 ### Section 13: Loading Environment Modules on Yeti

-Before we run any code, let's look at our available modules on Yeti.
-On Yeti you can load environment modules to dynamically modify your environment.
+Before we run any code, let's look at the available modules on Yeti.
+Environment modules are loaded to dynamically modify your environment.
 To check which modules are available on Yeti you can use the **module avail** command.

 Enter the command: `module avail`